Click here Hawaiian Song Nolike - No-lee-kay.

 stopping at about the fifth or sixth generation.
 So unless your parents

-and grandparants were definitly Native American, as a caucasian looking
+and grandparents were definitely Native American, as a Caucasian looking

 for Native American in your bloodline, a DNA test may not be the answer.

-As for myself, it showed up in my son's DNA.
+As for me, it showed up in my son's DNA.
 It may show more in my

 brothers because each child inherits to different degrees.
 Ask Family

 This is a great YouTube video with regards to researching Native American